Research in Nursing

 Prof. André Fringer and Prof. Veronika Waldboth, Co-Heads of Research and Development Institute of Nursing and Co-Heads of the Master's degree programme in Nursing

-Research and Development at the Institute of Nursing promotes clinical nursing practice through applied research and development projects.
-The focus is on providing optimal nursing care in hospitals, nursing homes, and community settings.
+Research at the Institute of Nursing promotes clinical nursing practice through applied research and development projects.
+It focuses on providing optimal nursing care in hospitals, nursing homes and community settings.

 Key research subjects